eliediwa9/Financial-and-Data-Analysis/README.md

 ## For recruiters:
 Welcome to my page.
 Here, I showcase my analytical skills and technical aptitudes in Excel, R and Python.
 You will find a range of projects ranging from finance to data analysis.
 Each project is briefly describe below to help you choose the project of interest.

 If you are new to Github, I acknowledge that it can be quite difficult to find your way around.
 Hence, after you choose a project, click on the title and you'll be directed to a new page.
-Depending on the format (pdf,excel), you will

-After you have read the description of the projects below, select the one(s) you would like to see and click on the link next to the title.
-In the prompted page, click on view raw or on downnload raw file.
+If the file is in xls(x) format, click on view raw in the prompted page or on downnload raw file.
+If the file is in pdf, Github will display the first 5 pages and you can choose to extend

 **Important: You no longer need a password to open an excel file.
 You can open the file and click on read-only.**
 **For security purpose, I do no share the password to edit the file.
 Thanks for your understanding.**